ARM-software/CMSIS-NN/README.md

 you may need to specify '-fomit-frame-pointer'.

 The compiler option *'-fno-builtin'* does not utilize optimized implementations of e.g. memcpy and memset, which are heavily used by CMSIS-NN.
 It can significantly downgrade performance.
 So this should be avoided.
 The compiler option *'-ffreestanding'* should also be avoided as it enables '-fno-builtin' implicitly.

+Another option is to enable CMSIS_NN_USE_SINGLE_ROUNDING.
+This may affect the output.
+If enabling this the equivalent flag should be enabled in TFL/TFLM.

 ### Supported Compilers
 * CMSIS-NN is tested on Arm Compiler 6 and on Arm GNU Toolchain.